OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

             break
         if gross > cost:
           record opportunity
+	else:
+	  # no longer profitable
+	  break
+      else:
+        # no more source material to buy
+        break
 ```

 This process considers all refinable assets for each snapshot.
-The check for an opportunity consists of first attempting to buy enough volume of a refineable asset, then attempting to sell the refined materials.
-If the gross proceeds from selling the refined materials exceeds the cost of buying the refined asset, plus reproccessing tax, then the opportunity is profitable.
-We can determine whether it is possible to buy a refineable asset, or whether it is possible to sell a refined material, by consulting orders in the order book.
-We maximize the profit for a given refineable asset by continuing to buy and refine until it is no longer profitable to do so.
-Let's take a look at code which implements this process.
+The check for an opportunity consists of first attempting to buy enough volume of a refinable asset, then attempting to sell the refined materials.
+If the gross proceeds from selling the refined materials exceeds the cost of buying the refined asset, plus reprocessing tax, then the opportunity is profitable.
+We can determine whether it is possible to buy a refinable asset, or whether it is possible to sell a refined material, by consulting orders in the order book.
+We maximize the profit for a given refinable asset by continuing to buy and refine until it is no longer profitable to do so.

 Maximizing each opportunity is complicated because the state of orders must be maintained between each refinement cycle.
 That is, orders must be "used up" as we buy and sell material over several refinement cycles.
 For now, we'll implement a much simpler process which only attempts to find the *first* opportunity in a snapshot for each refinable type.
 We'll derive a maximizing process later in the example.
 The first function we'll implement attempts to buy enough source material at the given station to allow reprocessing to occur.
 The needed volume may be filled over multiple orders.
 Thus, the result of this function is a list of order pairs $(p_1, v_1), ..., (p_n, v_n)$ representing the prices and volumes of orders which were filled to buy the necessary material.
 An empty list is returned if sufficient material can't be purchased: